 Additional fall prevention steps recommended by the U.S. Centers for Disease Control include:

 - Most importantly, tell the doctor about any falls or feelings of unsteadiness, which could be connected with medication side effects or other health issues.

 - Stay physically active, especially through balance and strength exercises.

 - Assess the house and remove any clutter, cords, throw rugs, etc. from walking paths.

 - Properly install grab bars next to the toilet as well as in the shower.

 - Place non-slip mats in and beside the shower.

 - Make sure there is sufficient lighting throughout the home.

 Are you caring for older parents who have eye issues?
 Partnering with a professional home care agency is also a great way to keep seniors safe from falls and other injuries.
-Grace Home Care, a provider of trusted at home care in Topeka, can provide an in-home safety evaluation to check for any fall hazards and also make suggestions for modifications to ensure the safest possible environment.
-Our caregivers are highly trained and experienced in providing necessary support for seniors to further help with fall prevention, and can transport and accompany older adults to medical appointments and procedures including eye exams, pick up prescriptions and provide medication reminders so they are taken just as they should be, and much more.
+Grace Home Care can provide an in-home safety evaluation to check for any fall hazards and also make suggestions for modifications to ensure the safest possible environment.
+Our caregivers in Topeka are highly trained and experienced in providing necessary support for seniors to further help with fall prevention, and can transport and accompany older adults to medical appointments and procedures including eye exams, pick up prescriptions and provide medication reminders so they are taken just as they should be, and much more.

 Reach out to our caregivers in Topeka at 785-286-2273 for more information about caring for older parents and improving eye health!
 To find out if we offer services in your community, please visit our Service Area page.